carla-simulator/carla/Docs/tuto_content_authoring_vehicles.md

 ### Import

 Import or model the vehicle model mesh in your 3D modelling application.
 In this guide we will use Blender 3D.
-Ensure that the wheels are seperable from the main body.
+Ensure that the wheels are separable from the main body.
 Each wheel must be accessible as a distinct object.

 ![model_in_blender](img/tuto_content_authoring_vehicles/model_in_blender.png)